 Host will cover:

-Your host will follow up with a live Q&A session, where you can ask them anything you want to know about hiking in the Ecuadorian Andes.
+Your host will follow up with a live Q&A session, where you can ask them anything you want to know about hiking the Pacific Crest Trail.